bmx666/android-appcachecleaner/README.md

 ## How to use

 1. Click clean cache of **User Apps**, **System Apps** OR **All Apps**
-2. Enable Usage Stats support for **AppCacheCleaner** if it is required
+2. Enable Usage Stats support for **Cache Cleaner** app if it is required
-3. Enable Accessibility support for **AppCacheCleaner** if it is required
+3. Enable Accessibility support for **Cache Cleaner** app if it is required
 4. Check required apps in list (use floating button to check/uncheck all apps)
 5. Press **Clean Cache** floating button to run cache clean process
 6. Press **Accessibility button** to interrupt process OR wait until process will be finished
-7. Press **Close App** OR clean app from task manager to disable Accessibility
+7. Press **Close App** OR remove **Cache Cleaner** app from task manager to disable Accessibility APIs

-NOTE: Starting with Android 11 it is not possible to dynamically add and hide the **accessibility button** and the accessibility service must be started with it.
-After closing **AppCacheCleaner**, the accessibility service will be automatically destroyed.
-That is why every run **AppCacheCleaner** need to re-enable access to Accessibility.
+NOTE: Since Android 11 it is not possible to dynamically add and hide the **accessibility button** and the accessibility service must be started with it.
+The accessibility service will be automatically destroyed when closing **Cache Cleaner** app to hide the **accessibility button**.
+This is why Accessibility APIs access needs to be re-enabled each time.

 ## Customized Settings UI